With Dual Diagnosis Treatment

 This is a directory listing of mental health centers in Orangeburg County, SC.
 Find mental health treatment for teenagers, adolescents, men, women, seniors, veterans and more.
 Mental health facilities in Orangeburg County, South Carolina can help patients treat anxiety, depression, Bipolar Disorder, schizophrenia, OCD, PTSD, ADHD, eating disorders, substance use disorders, dual diagnosis and other issues.

 Regional Medical Center Behavioral Health Center is a mental health treatment center in Orangeburg County, SC, located at 3000 Saint Matthews Road, 29118 zip code area.
-Regional Medical Center Behavioral Health Center provides outpatient treatment and hospital inpatient treatment.
-Regional Medical Center Behavioral Health Center offers trauma therapy, individual psychotherapy and psychotropic medication to seniors 65 or older, adults and young adults.
+Regional Medical Center Behavioral Health Center provides hospital inpatient treatment and outpatient treatment.
+Regional Medical Center Behavioral Health Center offers psychotropic medication, group therapy and individual psychotherapy to adults, seniors 65 or older and young adults.
 Regional Medical Center Behavioral Health Center also supports people with serious mental illness.
-Additional services at Regional Medical Center Behavioral Health Center consist of education services, diet and exercise counseling and chronic disease/illness management.
+Additional services at Regional Medical Center Behavioral Health Center consist of chronic disease/illness management, illness management and recovery and suicide prevention services.

 Yes, South Carolina offers free mental health services through various state-funded programs, community health centers, and non-profit organizations.
 These services may include counseling, therapy, support groups, and medication management.